 Super Hornets and Growlers

-24 Boeing F/A-18F Super Hornet strike fighters (known as the “Rhino”) are currently operated by the RAAF (delivered for operational service 2010 to 2012 with Number 1 and 6 Squadrons at RAAF Amberley).
-12 of the Super Hornets are to be wired to EA-18G Growler electronic warfare standard and will be joined by an 12 additional EA-18G’s (a derivative of the Super Hornet) which will become fully operational in 2018 with Number 6 Squadron (RAAF crews are training on the type with the US Navy).
+24 Boeing F/A-18F Super Hornet strike fighters (known as the “Rhino”) are currently operated by the RAAF (delivered for operational service 2010 to 2012 with No. 1 and 6 Squadrons at RAAF Amberley).
+12 of the Super Hornets are to be wired to EA-18G Growler electronic warfare standard and will be joined by an 12 additional EA-18G’s (a derivative of the Super Hornet) which will become fully operational in 2018 with No. 6 Squadron (RAAF crews are training on the type with the US Navy).
 The EA-18G is equipped with numerous advanced avionics, jamming equipment and weaponry designed to disrupt and destroy enemy air defence and electronic systems including radars and communications systems.
 The EA-18G carries AGM-88 High-speed Anti-Radiation Missiles (HARM) which target surface to air radar electronic transmissions along with AIM-120C Advanced Medium-Range Air-to-Air Missiles for self-defence from enemy aircraft.